 - All drugs used for the current TB disease should be filled out, including vitamin B6 and steroids.
-Please cross-check information provided at Enrolment and add all drugs that have been used since last reported.
+Please cross-check previously provided information and add all drugs that have been used since last reported.
 Please remember that it is essential for the study to provide start and stop dates, as well as reasons for discontinuation for all drugs used.
-Please also complete stop date if a patient dies. - Information on resistance testing is required.
+Please also complete stop date when if a patient dies. - Information on resistance testing is required.
 If the resistance test was done for a drug, but this drug was not used for treatment, please write drug name in the left column "Drugs used for current TB disease" and then provide date of resistance test and result in the right columns "Resistance Test Results" - For drug names please use abbreviations provided on the top of the page - Please indicate daily doses and frequency of drugs intake.
 Please see codes for frequency on the top of the page. - Please indicate reasons of discontinuation by using codes on the top of the page.
-If patient has completed the full course of TB treatment as prescribed, please indicate the reason for discontinuation as 93.1 "Completed recommended duration of therapy". - If resistance test was not performed, please indicate reasons for that in question 3 - If standard RHZ-based treatment has not been given as initial therapy, please make sure that the question 4 is answered
+If patient has completed the full course of TB treatment as prescribed, please indicate the reason for discontinuation as 93.1 "Completed recommended duration of therapy". - If resistance test was not performed, please indicate reasons for that in question 3 - If standard RHZ-based treatment has not been given as initial therapy, please make sure that the question 4 is answered - If there is a reappearance of TB please add here information for treatment of the reappearance case and resistance tests performed.